ergo-services/ergo/README.md

   * Temporary
   * Transient
 * `gen.Stage` behavior support (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).
 This is abstraction built on top of `gen.Server` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
 This implementation is fully compatible with Elixir's GenStage.
 Example here [examples/genstage](examples/genstage) or just run `go run ./examples/genstage` to see it in action
 * `gen.Saga` behavior support.
-It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `gen.Saga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
+It implements Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `gen.Saga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
 * Connect to (accept connection from) any Erlang node within a cluster
 * Making sync request `Process.Call`, async - `Process.Cast` or `Process.Send` in fashion of `gen_server:call`, `gen_server:cast`, `erlang:send` accordingly
 * Monitor processes/nodes